All case studies

 The first feature built on the system went through handoff without a reconciliation sync

-The system went from nothing to a production-ready library used across product squads — with zero-configuration theming ready for future white-label opportunities across the 100+ enterprise properties on the platform.
+The system went from nothing to a production-ready library used across product squads — with a semantic token layer that lets any of the 100+ properties apply their own brand (colors, typography, imagery) without touching a single component.